wilfred11/chunking/readme.md

     return response.choices[0].message.content
 ```

-The returned json looks like this.
+The returned json looks like this for some chunk.

 ```
 {"question": "What was the most significant factor contributing to the downfall of Swan Lagoon?",